futurice/spiceprogram/_includes/how.md

 Management
 ----------

-A program like this will not succeed, if you try to run it as a clockwork project.
-You want to have organic development, which is a fancy way of saying that we have a lot of challenges figuring out in advance what is feasible, what works.
-So we want to try out a lot of stuff, preferring to fail fast.
+A program like this will not succeed, if you try to run it as a clockwork waterfall project.
+You want to have organic development, which is a fancy way of saying that we have a lot of planning challenges.
+It's pretty damn hard to guess what is feasible, what might work.
+So we want to try out a lot of stuff, preferring to fail fast!

 Some tool quickly becomes necessary to keep track of the ongoing and overlapping actions, and people, but this is a basic project management challenge.
 We chose Trello because we like it, and it seems good for this program management purpose as well.

 Especially if we would update it at least once a week, removing or archiving tasks that seemed relevant in the past, but for a reason or another never made it into execution.
-Having failed in this, it’s a bit of a swamp, and I feverishly update it every few months just before a “big meeting” with Mikko, our supervisor and thus-far-benevolent upper management sponsor.
+Having totally failed in this, it's a bit of a swamp, and I feverishly update it every few months just before a “big meeting” with Mikko, our supervisor and thus-far-benevolent top management sponsor.

 Getting feedback is essential, and a good way to go about that is to frequently present your program to different interest groups.
 It also helps to groom the scope of the program.
 Keep track of what aspects of the program you talk about.
-The ones you rarely every touch upon… well, they might not be worth spending much time on, either.
+The ones you rarely every touch upon... or find outright embarrassing... well, take them out back and bury them.

-Also if you concentrate on your presentations and give them frequently, you will learn to be very good at it, which will greatly help in getting people interested and keeping them so.
+Also if you concentrate on your presentations and give them frequently, you will learn to be very good at it.
+This will greatly help in getting people interested and keeping them so.

 We decided to present at least once a month to a larger audience.
 During the first six months, we have failed this miserably, and it shows.
-Right now, when I am asked “so what’s that program of yours?”, I fail to produce a coherent response.
+Right now, when I am asked "so what’s that program of yours?", I fail to produce a coherent response.
 I ramble, end up sounding insecure at best, uninterested at worst.
 Not cool; we seriously need to get our shit together in this department.
 Matias, I hope you are reading this, instead of just publishing! ._.

 Activities
 ----------